PhyllomeOS/phyllomeos/README.md

     * Everyone is free to create a new recipe based on new or existing ingredients.
 * `dishes`🥨 🥐 🥖 🥧 🥞 🥯 🧆 🧁...: this directory contains the end-product in the form of stand-alone and ready-to-consume kickstart files, just like cooked dishes.
     * When a new ingredient ends up in a dish, it should be tested before being committed to the repository.
 The total number of official dishes should not exceed a handful, to avoid the burden of testing too many dishes.
-* `post-first-startup-scripts` : this directory contains scripts that are meant to be run manually by the user after a successful installation.
+* `post-first-startup-scripts`: this directory contains scripts that are meant to be run manually by the user after a successful installation.
 This is like the topping of a dish.
     * These code snippets will eventually be included inside existing building blocks, summoned as a systemd unit after a successful installation, or turned into RPM-packages.
-* `img` : this directory contains screenshots of Phyllome OS used in the README file.
+* `img`:: this directory contains screenshots of Phyllome OS used in the README file.

-## Improve an existing or create your own OS artefact
+## Improve an existing or create your own OS artifact

-Let's assume your want to add [Minetest](https://minetest.org/), a free and open-source sandbox video game, as an ingredient to a dish, so that you could deploy a virtual machine with this specific package:
+Let's assume you want to add [Minetest](https://minetest.org/), a free and open-source sandbox video game, as an ingredient to a dish, so that you could deploy a virtual machine with this specific package:

 * Clone this repository using `git`: